muldjord/occurity/README.md

 ```

 ### System configurations
-I recommend applying the following settings on your Pi system to optimize it for use with VisuTest.
+I recommend applying the following settings on your Pi system to optimize it for use with Occurity.

 #### /etc/sudoers/sudoers.d/pi
-To allow the use of the `apt*` commands from the VisuTest updater scripting language (updater activated with `j` on the keyboard), it is necessary to allow the `pi` (or whichever user will run VisuTest) user to manipulate packages without having to enter a password.
+To allow the use of the `apt*` commands from the Occurity updater scripting language (updater activated with `j` on the keyboard), it is necessary to allow the `pi` (or whichever user will run Occurity) user to manipulate packages without having to enter a password.
 This can be achieved by creating `/etc/sudoers/sudoers.d/pi` and inserting the following:
 ```
 pi ALL = NOPASSWD : /usr/bin/apt-get
 ```